-EXPANNIE is a yacht designed according to the KISS principle, distinguishable from her contemporaries by what she does not have aboard as opposed to what she does.
-She will leave ashore electric winches, an electric anchor windlass, built in electric navigation devices (she'll have two handheld GPS's), watermaker (she'll have an easily valved rain catchment system), wind instruments (I was born with cheeks for this purpose), television (she'll have books instead for entertainment), and anything that provides luxury at the cost of consuming electrons.
-She will have excellent central heating, pressurized hot and cold water for that shower I love, opening ports at eye height, numerous dorade ventilators, a few electric fans, very significant tankage for fuel and water, a sextant and tables for navigation if the satellites go down, superbly cut but simple non-laminated dacron sails, simple slab reefing, a roller furling genoa, a reliable diesel engine, a small radar for cruising in Maine and (foggy) parts east, and a two-part dinghy that stows easily on the cabintop and can be sailed once at the anchorage.
-With so few electric whizbangs to go wrong and require fixing, she'll spend most of her time actually out sailing with rare speed, power and grace.
+She will have excellent central heating, pressurized hot and cold water for that shower I love, all opening ports, numerous dorade ventilators, a few electric fans, very significant tankage for fuel and water, a chartplotter, a sextant and tables for navigation if the satellites go down, superbly cut but simple non-laminated Dacron sails, slab reefing, a roller furling genoa, a reliable diesel engine, a small radar for cruising in Maine and (foggy) parts east, and a two-part dinghy that stows easily on the cabin top and can be sailed once at the anchorage.
+With so few electrical whiz-bangs to go wrong and require fixing, she'll spend most of her time actually out sailing.